-- Sales development reps make 2 attempts per prospect
+- SDRs (Sales Development Reps) make 2 attempts per prospect

-- Sales development rep who make 9 or more attempts per prospect see 16% higher performance, peaking at the 9-12 range
+- An SDR who make 9 or more attempts per prospect see 16% higher performance, peaking at the 9-12 range

 “Companies that don’t use a lead generation or appointment setting vendor may never connect with key decision-makers because their sales people don’t have the time or patience to reach out until they ultimately get the chance to speak with them.
 Salespeople who generate their own leads may never come close to making 9-12 attempts, leaving opportunities uncovered.”

 Lead flow is the number of new leads that come into your sales pipeline in a defined period of time.
 But more important than the quantity of leads is the quality.
 Increasing quality leads is the top priority for 68% of B2B professionals, followed by increasing lead volume (55%).
 Ideally, you should track the total number of leads as well as where each lead originated.
 This will help you identify which channels are bringing in the best leads—and you should have multiple channels.
-According to HubSpot’s 2017 State of Inbound report, 43% of salespeople struggle most with prospecting.
+According to HubSpot’s 2021 State of Inbound report (updated from the 2017 report), 43% of salespeople struggle most with prospecting.
 Having other ways of bringing in leads is critical to the health and growth of your sales pipeline.

 “For most salespeople, their natural inclination is to focus on the deals they are working instead of spending time prospecting.
 When the time comes to determine what task to do next, most salespeople will focus on the task that generates revenue in the shortest time possible.
 At Intelemark, prospecting is all our agents do.
 It’s what they’ve chosen to do for their careers, and they’re exceedingly good at it.
 We recruit carefully to find agents with the requisite skills and experience needed to succeed where so many salespeople struggle.”

 Close rate is the number of closed won opportunities divided by the number of opportunities created in the same period of time.
 Measuring each salesperson’s close rate can provide additional context and insights when compared against metrics like “time spent selling” and “outreach actions.”
-At the same time, HubSpot’s 2017 State of Inbound report found that 34% of salespeople say closing deals is getting harder, so your sales team may not be completely responsible for sub-par close rates.
+At the same time, HubSpot’s 2021 State of Inbound report (updated from the 2017 report) found that 34% of salespeople say closing deals is getting harder, so your sales team may not be completely responsible for sub-par close rates.
 If that’s the case, you don’t need more salespeople if you want to increase revenue—what you really need is more leads.